 servers that they're heterogeneous across all of the different products that you select.

-Blades do take a little bit more commitment on the part of the
+Blades do take a little bit more commitment on the part of the organization because

 you may not fill the blade chassis entirely, right up front, you can, but you don't necessarily

 have to, and once you purchase the blade chassis, it really doesn't make any sense to use